owncloud/ocis/services/settings/README.md

 ## Custom Roles

-Is it possible to replace the default ocis roles (`admin`, `user`) with custom roles that contain custom permissions.
+It is possible to replace the default ocis roles (`admin`, `user`) with custom roles that contain custom permissions.
 One can set `SETTINGS_BUNDLES_PATH` to the path of a `json` file containing the new roles.

 Role Example:
 ```json